List of The Hitchhiker's Guide to the Galaxy characters

-This page is a list of characters in The Hitchhiker's Guide to the Galaxy, by Douglas Adams.
-The descriptions of the characters are accompanied by information on details about appearances and references to the characters.
+The Hitchhiker's Guide to the Galaxy is a comedy science fiction franchise created by Douglas Adams.
+Originally a 1978 radio comedy, it was later adapted to other formats, including novels, stage shows, comic books, a 1981 TV series, a 1984 text adventure game, and 2005 feature film.
+The various versions follow the same basic plot.
+However, in many places, they are mutually contradictory, as Adams rewrote the story substantially for each new adaptation.
+Throughout all versions, the series follows the adventures of Arthur Dent and his interactions with Ford Prefect, Zaphod Beeblebrox, Marvin the Paranoid Android, and Trillian.

 Main characters

 Arthur Dent

-Along with Ford Prefect, Arthur Dent barely escapes the Earth's destruction as it is demolished to make way for a hyperspace bypass.
+Arthur Philip Dent, accompanied by Ford Prefect, barely escapes the Earth's destruction when it is demolished to make way for a hyperspace bypass.
 Arthur spends the next several years, still wearing his dressing gown, helplessly launched from crisis to crisis while trying to straighten out his lifestyle.
 He rather enjoys tea, but seems to have trouble obtaining it in the far reaches of the galaxy.
-In time, he learns how to fly and carves a niche for himself as a sandwich-maker.
+In time, he learns how to fly (not in an airplane—but by throwing himself at the ground and missing) and carves a niche for himself as a sandwich maker.
 He is also worried about "everything."

 Ford Prefect

-Ford Prefect is Arthur Dent's friend–and rescuer, when the Earth is unexpectedly demolished to make way for a hyperspace bypass at the start of the story.
+Ford Prefect is Arthur Dent's friend.
+He rescued Dent when the Earth is unexpectedly demolished to make way for a hyperspace bypass at the start of the story.
 Although his heart is in the right place and he is shown to be highly intelligent, resourceful, and even brave, Ford is essentially a dilettante when it comes to causes such as the search for the question to the ultimate answer of "life, the universe, and everything."
 Ford takes a more existential view of the universe, sometimes bordering on joyful nihilism.
-He is eccentric and broad-minded–no doubt due to his vast experience of roughing it around the galaxy – and has an off-key and often very dark sense of humour.
+He is eccentric and broad-minded – no doubt due to his vast experience of roughing it around the galaxy – and has an off-key and often very dark sense of humour.